CAST-Extend/com.castsoftware.aip.datamart/README.md

 The use cases are:
 * consume AIP data using a third party tool
 * create specific reports
-* check analysis results (AIP support & delivery teams)
+* check analysis results
-* create dashboard to follow scores, and measures evolutions
+* create dashboard to follow scores, measures and evolutions

 ## Limitations
 * The scope of data is the measurement base results (however you can extract from a measurement base or a central base)